alliedtelesis/py-networking/srcdoc/device.rst

         The host or ip address of the device.

     - *username*: string
-        The username of the device user with enough privilages to interact with the device.
+        The username of the device user with enough privileges to interact with the device.
 Usually is the superuser.

     - *protocol*: string
         The protocol used to interact with the device.
 Currently only ssh is supported.